On this page

 - Photos meeting specifications

-- Valid passport (original)
+- Valid passport and one copy.

 - Complete all required sections, sign, and submit with required evidence.